Best motorcycle battery chargers in 2024 | Get back on the road or keep your battery topped up

 What to consider when buying a motorcycle battery charger

 First and foremost, you will want to consider a charger’s compatibility with the various battery technologies.
-Different types of battery need to be charged in different ways, and while many battery chargers on the market today are compatible with lead acid, gel, and lithium-ion batteries (including all the ones featured in this list), that’s not always the case.
+Different types of battery need to be charged in different ways, and while many battery chargers on the market today are compatible with lead acid, gel, and lithium-ion batteries (including all the ones featured in this guide), that’s not always the case.
 Check what type your battery is, and make sure you get a charger that’s appropriate.

 It’s important to consider what safety features are on offer too.
 Some models can automatically switch between charging and discharging, as well as reconditioning your bike’s battery, which means you can set it and forget it.
 You may also consider one with polarity detection, so you can’t connect the terminals the wrong way around, or automatic charge rate adjustment optimised on the fly for your battery.